-My research focuses on electoral systems, race and representation, and political methodology.
-I develop and apply new methods to study the effects of electoral system designs on minority representation in democratic nations.
-My dissertation titled Political Methodologies for Electoral Engineering and Minority Representation received the John W. Gardner Award for the Best Dissertation in Social Sciences.
+My research focuses on three broad fields of electoral systems, race and representation, and political methodology.
+I assemble new data to show how political institutions shape electoral competition and representation, leveraging the cases of ranked-choice voting and minority representation in American politics.
+Methodologically, I develop practical methods for political science research, including tools for political ranking data analysis.
+My research has appeared in the American Political Science Review and Political Analysis.
+My dissertation, Political Methodologies for Electoral Engineering and Minority Representation, received the John W. Gardner Award for the Best Dissertation in Social Sciences.

 Email: atsusaka@uh.edu